twse/random-stuff/README.md

 * To modify the Python script (file extension `.py`), you see **if row[-2] == 'Y':** in the 14th line.
 Change it to **Email Not Found**, **Evidence not public**, **N**, **Non Qual** or **Not enough evidence** yourself.

 ## Mozilla credits list module info
 * **Description:** Shows a list of all those who contributed to Mozilla.
-The Mozilla Organization didn't have its list created until August 1999.
+The original list was created in August 1999.
 * **Owner:** Mohammad Shahbaz Alam (2019-present – GIT)
 * **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019 – GIT)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
-* **URL:** See second file entry in the index above (in Mozilla apps it also links to `about:credits`).
+* **URL:** See second file entry in the index above.
 * **Note:** Pull requests for additions not done via the form or changes not done via replies to application acceptance messages are closed with a comment.
 This will result in unmerged commits!
 * **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 2013 by Gervase Markham (the guy with access privileges) to remove its request email address.